ibm-cloud-docs/solution-tutorials/linking-secure-network-enclosures.md

 As the need for global reach and 24-7 operations of web application increases, the need to host services in multiple cloud data centers increases.
 Data centers across multiple locations provide resilience in the case of a geographic failure and also bring workloads closer to globally distributed users reducing latency and increasing perceived performance.
 The [{{site.data.keyword.Bluemix_notm}} network](https://www.ibm.com/cloud/data-centers/){: external} enables users to link workloads hosted in secure private networks across data centers and locations.

 This tutorial presents setup of a privately routed IP connection over the {{site.data.keyword.Bluemix_notm}} private network between two secure private networks hosted in different data centers.
 All resources are owned by one {{site.data.keyword.Bluemix_notm}} account.
-It uses the [Isolate workloads with a secure private network](/docs/solution-tutorials?topic=solution-tutorials-secure-network-enclosure#secure-network-enclosure) tutorial to deploy two private networks that are securely linked over the {{site.data.keyword.Bluemix_notm}} private network using the [VLAN Spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning) service.
+It uses the [Isolate workloads with a secure private network](/docs/solution-tutorials?topic=solution-tutorials-secure-network-enclosure#secure-network-enclosure) tutorial to deploy two private networks that are securely linked over the {{site.data.keyword.Bluemix_notm}} private network.
 {: shortdesc}

 ## Objectives